 The easiest way to configure compilation is to take advantage of the CMake utilities.
-You will need to install CMake and libpng first.
-Note that you will need both libpng and libpng-devel packages.
-If you want to take advantage of Zint Barcode Studio you will also need the Qt libraries pre-installed.
+You will need to install CMake and libpng-dev first.
+For instance on apt systems:

 Once you have fulfilled these requirements unzip the source code tarball or clone the latest source

 and follow these steps in the top directory:

 mkdir build cd build cmake .. make sudo make install

 The CLI command line program can be accessed by typing

 To test that the installation has been successful a shell script is included in the "frontend" sub-directory.
 To run the test type